ShreyaMaitra/OOAD_Project4/README.md

 # Test Cases :

 The tescases are written in SimulationTestCases.java using junit libraries.\
-1.testInitializecarInventory() : To check if the initial vehicle inventory is created \
+1. testInitializecarInventory() : To check if the initial vehicle inventory is created \
-2.testInitializeStaffInventory() : To check if the initial staff inventory is created 3.testCheckStaffsize() : To check staff size of the store 4.testCreateStoreVehicleList(): To check if the initial vehicle store inventory is created 5.testCheckStoreVehiclesize() : To check staff size of the store 6.testupdateVehicleAndStaffDetails() : To update vehicle sold by salesperson to user interface buyer and update salesperson bonus details
+2. testInitializeStaffInventory() : To check if the initial staff inventory is created \
+3. testCheckStaffsize() : To check staff size of the store \
+4. testCreateStoreVehicleList(): To check if the initial vehicle store inventory is created \
+5. testCheckStoreVehiclesize() : To check staff size of the store \
+6. testupdateVehicleAndStaffDetails() : To update vehicle sold by salesperson to user interface buyer and update salesperson bonus details \
-7.testhireIntern(): To check new interns are added as per requirement 8.testcheckOperatingBudgetForNegativeScenario() : To check if operating budget goes below 0, amount $250000 it added to it.
+7. testhireIntern(): To check new interns are added as per requirement \
+8. testcheckOperatingBudgetForNegativeScenario() : To check if operating budget goes below 0, amount $250000 it added to it \
-9.testcheckOperatingBudgetforPositiveScenario() : To check if operating budget is sufficient, amount it not added.
+9. testcheckOperatingBudgetforPositiveScenario() : To check if operating budget is sufficient, amount it not added \
-10.testaddVehicle(): To check new vehicles are added as per required 11.testupdateCarPrice() : To check if car price is increased for repaired vehicles 12.testhireDriver() : To check drivers are added as per requirement 13.testupdateStaffInv(): To check if the staff wh quit are updated in the staff inventory list 14.testupdateVehicleInv() : To check that vehicle which are sold are updated in the vehicle inventory list 15.testWashUpd(): To check if the cleanliness conditon is updated correctly
+10. testaddVehicle(): To check new vehicles are added as per required \
+11. testupdateCarPrice() : To check if car price is increased for repaired vehicles \
+12. testhireDriver() : To check drivers are added as per requirement \
+13. testupdateStaffInv(): To check if the staff wh quit are updated in the staff inventory list \
+14. testupdateVehicleInv() : To check that vehicle which are sold are updated in the vehicle inventory list \
+15. testWashUpd(): To check if the cleanliness conditon is updated correctly \

 # Output of userinterface for buying a car :